How I fell prey to a kestrel

 Eventually, after speaking to local RSPB volunteers, I realised I had been seeing a pair of hobbies too.
 I even found their nest, high up in a tree, thanks to a pair of old binoculars my mum donated to me weeks before that first UK lockdown.

 Paying attention to those kestrels led me to not only notice another breed of falcon, but start to become curious about the other birds around me too.
 I learnt more about trees and I connected with the seasons in a way I never had before.
-Last year, I started a diploma in foraging, having become so fascinated by nature and desperate to learn all I could about the things I was seeing on my daily walks.
+I became so desperate to learn all I could about the things I was seeing on my daily walks that I enrolled in a foraging course and a nature connection course.

 And that’s why I believe that connecting with nature starts with noticing just one thing.
 By paying attention to those kestrels I noticed more about the world around me.
 The more I noticed, the more I cared, and the more I became determined to do my bit to protect ‘my’ patch of nature.